Elections in Chile: Transition to direct elections

 A temporary constitutional article in December 2012 canceled the scheduled indirect election for that year and extended the term of the sitting councilors until March 2014.
 It also stipulated that the first direct election for councilors would be held on November 17, 2013, concurrent with the presidential and parliamentary elections, provided the implementing legislation was published by July 20, 2013.

 The law governing the election of regional governors specified that future elections would be synchronized with those for mayors and municipal councilors.
-However, full synchronization was not immediate; while the first gubernatorial election was in 2021, the first synchronized election for all local and regional offices (governors, mayors, councilors, and regional councilors) took place in October 2024.
+However, full synchronization was not immediate; while the first gubernatorial election was held in 2021, the first synchronized election for all local and regional offices (governors, mayors, councilors, and regional councilors) took place in October 2024.

 Municipal elections

 In each of Chile's municipalities (comunas), voters directly elect one mayor (alcalde) and a municipal council (concejo municipal).